“To fight tumors we need more energy. To transfer more energy we need a more penetrating particle.”

 The CNG-BSA is able to operate in (at least) 3 regimes having different dose targets:

 - the Boost nIORT® with the clinical end-points of about 10 Sv ;

-- the Radical nIORT® with the clinical end-point of 20 Sv as peak dose in the tumour bed;
+- the Radical nIORT® with the clinical end-point of 20 Sv as peak dose in the tumor bed;

-- the Ultra radical nIORT® with the clinical end-point of 20 Sv as average dose in the tumour bed over the whole irradiation window area.
+- the Ultra radical nIORT® with the clinical end-point of 20 Sv as average dose in the tumor bed over the whole irradiation window area.

 Who We Are